farcasclaudiu/CompassVO/ReadMe.md

 **Compass VO**

-Compass application for windows phone (8, 8.1) and windows mobile 10 that features an ***adjustable background map*** from a photo or a selected picture.
+Compass application for windows phone (8, 8.1) and windows mobile 10 that features ***adjustable background map*** from a photo or a selected picture.
 The compass needle works properly only on devices that contains magnetometer sensor.

 **Quick start**